Drill instructor: U.S. Army

 An army drill sergeant's normal tour of duty (called being "on the trail") is two years with a possible one-year extension.
-Drill sergeants may be assigned to units that conduct Basic Combat Training (BCT), reception, or One-Station Unit Training (OSUT).
+Drill sergeants may be assigned to units that conduct Basic Combat Training (BCT), reception, One-Station Unit Training (OSUT), or Advanced Individual Training (AIT).
+From 2007 to 2018, drill sergeants were replaced at AIT by AIT platoon sergeants (PSGs); In 2018, the AIT PSG program was discontinued and drill sergeants returned to AIT.
+Remaining AIT PSGs were "converted" to drill sergeants, earning their campaign hat and Drill Sergeant Identification Badge via a 10-day conversion course.
 BCT drill sergeants train approximately 11 cycles during their two-year tours.
 OSUT drill sergeants train recruits for an equivalent of BCT plus an additional number of weeks depending on the Military Occupational Specialty, so their average number of cycles is less than that of a BCT drill sergeant.
+AIT drill sergeants will train as many cycles as their tour of duty consists of depending on the length of the training.
+A cycle of 16 weeks would only be about 5 total cycles.
 The breaks between cycles are extremely short, creating an incredibly demanding environment for drill sergeants.
 It is not unusual for a cycle to graduate on a Thursday or Friday with new recruits arriving the following Monday or Tuesday.
-Following several years of regular noncomissioned officers filling platoon sergeant billets in Advanced Individual Training, the Army announced in early April 2018, that drill sergeants will return to AIT training.

 Senior drill sergeants are the most senior NCO in a given training platoon, and are ultimately responsible for soldiers within or under their authority.
 The only NCO more senior to these individuals at the company level is the company's first sergeant, the senior enlisted leader and advisor to the company commander.